casacore/python-casacore/pyrap_quanta.rst

 ==========================

 .. module:: pyrap.quanta

-Python bindings for casacore's casa::Quantum value-unit objects.
+Python bindings for
-It transparently handles Quantity and Quantum<Vector<Double> >.
+`casacore Quantum objects <../../casacore/doc/html/classcasa_1_1Quantum.html>`_ It transparently handles Quantity and Quantum<Vector<Double> >.

 Introduction
 ============

 A quantity is a value with a unit.
 For example, '5km/s', or '20Jy/pc2'.
 This module enables you to create and manipulate such quantities.
 The types of functionality provided are:

     * Conversion of quantities to different units